 She notes the nametags: a Fred, a Dan, a Rick, a Norm, a Bob.
 Another Bob, then another: there are a lot of Bobs on this trip.
 Several appear to be flying solo.
 Bob: a name once of heavy significance to her, though surely she’s rid herself of that load of luggage by now.“Stone Mattress”

 How much is this man a predator and how much is he opportunist?
-If this historical rape were the sort of crime that made it to court, the evidence is stacked against him: He already imbibed the liquor, he drove Verna to another place so he would not be disturbed, and he had picked a younger victim.
+If this historical rape were the sort of crime that made it to court, the evidence would be stacked against him: He already imbibed the liquor, he drove Verna to another place so he would not be disturbed, and he had picked a younger victim.
 This is a premeditated crime.
 If he hadn’t found Verna, he’d have found someone else to assault.

 Atwood presents Verna as victim turned victimiser.
 In the opening paragraph Verna ‘sheds her skin’, in comparison to a snake or some other creepy animal.
 In a kinder reading, encouraged by the end, Verna has transformed like a butterfly.